vtjoeh/samsung_tv_control/SmartThings-OAuth-Setup.md

 2. Go to **Macro Editor -> Import from file** (or New) -> load `SamsungTVControl.js` -> Save -> Activate
 3. Do not activate the auto-created `SamsungTV_Store` macro.
 It holds the rotating token and is managed by the macro.
 4. If you previously built a Samsung TV panel by hand in the UI Extensions Editor, delete it.
 The macro creates its own panel (`samsung_tv`).
-5. Reboot the device.
+5. Restart the macro.
 6. Open the **Control Panel** on the Navigator or Touch controller -> **TVs** -> test each page.

 ---

 ## How It Works

-- **Tokens.** The macro refreshes the access token every 8 hours and on every reboot, persisting the rotating refresh token to the `SamsungTV_Store` macro.
+- **Tokens.** The macro refreshes the access token every 8 hours and on macro restart includin reboots, persisting the rotating refresh token to the `SamsungTV_Store` macro.
 As long as the device is online at least once every 29 days, it runs indefinitely with no user interaction.
 - **GUI sync.** When you open the panel or switch TV tabs, the macro reads the TV once and sets the HDMI highlight and volume slider.
 The status line shows static config info (`Primary` input and whether `Art` is supported).
 - **Standby.** When the codec changes wake state, the macro applies each TV's flags: power off on standby, art on half-wake, power on and primary input when awake.
 The Video Device buttons (Awake / Halfwake / Standby) drive the codec, which then cascades to the TVs.